Burst-Statistics/burst/readme.txt

 * Fix: Added a fallback for when the REST API does not return a valid response.
 * Fix: Translation strings were not being loaded properly.
 * Fix: Date picker caused the dashboard to crash for some users.
 This has been resolved.
+* Fix: IP block did not save IP addresses properly.
+This has been resolved.
+* Fix: Datepicker did not select the right timezone.
+This has been fixed.

 = 1.4.0 =
 * Feature: Goals.
 You can now set goals for your website and track them in the dashboard.